lindsayRae/lindsayRae/README.md

-### Hi there 👋
+### Hi there 👋, Lindsay
+#### Web Developer
 I'm Lindsay from Michigan and I am a Frontend Software Developer.
 I have been enjoing learning fullstack with Node.js and MongoDB, but I have really been focusing on React.
 My passion is taking great web designs and bringing them to life for the user to have a great experience.

+Skills: REACT / JS / HTML / CSS / NODE.JS

+- 🔭 I’m currently working on this page.

 [![Lindsay's GitHub stats](https://github-readme-stats.vercel.app/api?username=lindsayRae)](https://github.com/lindsayRae/github-readme-stats)
 <!--